The 12:01 AM Rule: When Your Policy Actually Ends

 State Notification Requirements

 States require insurers to give you advance warning before your policy expires or is canceled.
-These notification windows vary:
+These notification windows vary and have seen recent legislative updates heading into 2026:

 How to Renew Before Expiration and Avoid Coverage Gaps

 The best strategy is simple: never let your policy expire before your new one begins.
-Whether you're renewing with the same insurer or switching car insurance to a new provider, timing your coverage change correctly is everything.
+Whether you're renewing with the same insurer or avoiding car insurance coverage gaps by switching to a new provider, timing your coverage change correctly is everything.

 Step-by-Step: Switching Policies Without a Gap